vestalux/sljekyll/_events/leiston-2017-04-11-easter-fun.md

 breadcrumb: y
 ---

-Join us for an Easter bunny hunt, crafts, mini face painying and the chance to win prizes.
+Join us for an Easter bunny hunt, crafts, mini face painting and the chance to win prizes.